CodeMasterApp/.github/profile/README.md

 ## CodeMasterApp
-Hi there 👋, this is CodeMaster a new IDE/CodeEditor that meets your needs.
+Hi there! 👋 CodeMaster is a brand new IDE/CodeEditor designed to meet all your coding needs.

 > **Note**:\
 > CodeMaster is searching after Swift and CLI Developers and Designers.